btran29/DOS-Segmented-Regression-Tools/README.md

 # DOS-Segmented-Regression-Tools
 A collection of R and Matlab scripts used to batch-analyze diffuse optical spectroscopy (DOS) and metabolic cart data via piecewise linear regression.
-These scripts were priginally intended for internal use with the Hamamatsu Photonics TRS-20 and pocketNIRS for optical data, and the CareFusion Vmax system for metabolic cart data.
+These scripts were originally intended for internal use with the Hamamatsu Photonics TRS-20 and pocketNIRS for optical data, and the CareFusion Vmax system for metabolic cart data.
 The scripts are organized into folders by device.

 ![](https://github.com/btran29/DOSI-SLM-SegmentedOut/blob/master/example/fig1.PNG)